jar99/DemoWV2/README.md

   a powerful pattern for building native-feeling applications with web technologies.

 - **Advanced Clipboard Management (`ClipboardGuardApp`)**: A utility that showcases secure clipboard handling.
-It monitors clipboard activity and automatically clears any copied content when the application loses focus, preventing sensitive data from being accidentally exposed.
-The application can also identify the source process of pasted content.
+It monitors clipboard activity and can **optionally clear** any copied content when the application loses focus, preventing sensitive data from being accidentally exposed.
+The application now provides **detailed information about the source** of pasted content, including the **process name, window title, and window class**, and can also identify the **type of clipboard content** (e.g., text, image, files).

 - **Direct Desktop Interaction (`USER` project)**: This project explores drawing directly onto the Windows desktop canvas using GDI+ P/Invoke calls.
 It can render text, shapes, and images as a persistent overlay, offering a practical